bstaub/mabr7/README.md

 - Products can be flaged with discount, new, bestrated
 - Sale products can be distinguished with a discount factor
 - Products status active / inactive can be set
-- Categories Search
+- Categories search

 #### Cart

-- Products can be added from the grid/list View or product detail view
+- Products can be added from the product detail view
 - Cart is handled via a OrderService
 - Adding the same product multiple times, increases the amount in cart
 - Order (Cart) has a dedicated cart page and is visible as a dropdown widget as well